daywiss/openservice/README.md

   add new transports as long as they can be transfomed to a publish/subscribe stream.
 - Promise based interface for service to service communication but also supports streaming, listening and emitting events.
 - Very simple API, expose new services as a function which returns methods.
-- Wiring and configuration is done with a json file and using a convention can be merged with an env to apply secret data.
+- Seperates wiring and secrets.
+Wiring can be persisted in repo, secrets can be merged through envs.
+- Very easy usage with docker and kubernetes

 ## Concepts
 ### A Service
-Services are the primary concern of a framework like this.
-They have no concept of transport a layer and are isolated from other services.
-Services can be called through functions, call other services or emit messages.
+In this framework a service is a single function which returns some methods.
+This is similar to a class but we can asyncronously instantiate and have true private functions and data.
+The service is passed in a config object, a special client which can access other services, and a function it can call to emit events.
-These conventions are useful not only for services but libraries or classes in general and allows for great testability.
+This convention is useful not only for services but libraries or classes in general and allows for flexibilty and testability of the service.

-Start a service with a function signature like this:
+Create a service with a function signature like this:

 ```js
 //services are exposed as an asyncronous function with some standard parameters.